nbpillai/cse15l-lab-reports/lab3.md

 #### Example #1

-The command below finds all files in the Berk directory that start with ch, regardless of whether they are uppercase or lowercase.
+The command below finds all files in the Berk directory that start with "ch", regardless of whether they are uppercase or lowercase.
 Thus, it returns ch1.txt, ch2.txt, CH4.txt, and ch7.txt rather than just ch1.txt, ch2.txt, and ch7.txt.

 Command: ```find written_2/non-fiction/OUP/Berk -iname "ch*.txt"```